Radio-frequency identification: Security concerns

 A primary RFID security concern is the illicit tracking of RFID tags.
 Tags, which are world-readable, pose a risk to both personal location privacy and corporate/military security.
-Such concerns have been raised with respect to the United States Department of Defense's recent adoption of RFID tags for supply chain management.
+Such concerns have been raised with respect to the United States Department of Defense's adoption of RFID tags for supply chain management.
 More generally, privacy organizations have expressed concerns in the context of ongoing efforts to embed electronic product code (EPC) RFID tags in general-use products.
 This is mostly as a result of the fact that RFID tags can be read, and legitimate transactions with readers can be eavesdropped on, from non-trivial distances.
 RFID used in access control, payment and eID (e-passport) systems operate at a shorter range than EPC RFID systems but are also vulnerable to skimming and eavesdropping, albeit at shorter distances.

 A second method of prevention is by using cryptography.
 Rolling codes and challenge–response authentication (CRA) are commonly used to foil monitor-repetition of the messages between the tag and reader, as any messages that have been recorded would prove to be unsuccessful on repeat transmission.
 Rolling codes rely upon the tag's ID being changed after each interrogation, while CRA uses software to ask for a cryptographically coded response from the tag.
 The protocols used during CRA can be symmetric, or may use public key cryptography.